 Go "Back to live site" when you want to see the site in preview mode.

 If you or your collaborators see an error message when trying to log into the Editor, try one of the following fixes:

 Unlike the Designer, the Editor allows multiple people to edit static and dynamic content at the same time.
 One thing to note: one person can work in the Designer, at the same time - many people work in the Editor.
 If two people are editing the same content at the same time, the last edits "win," so you'll still want to coordinate editing times with your teammates.
 Learn more about the Editor.

 When you access the Editor, you’ll see your live website with the Editor toolbar (the gray bar) collapsed at the bottom of your screen.
 Through this toolbar, you can access the various Editor panels to manage page settings, dynamic content, forms, and your Editor account.
 You can also see and publish the changes you make through the Editor.

 The Editor toolbar features the following tabs and icons:

 Menu - Use this menu to go to the Dashboard, your Project Settings, or the Designer.
 This button features the Webflow logo.
 You can replace this with your own logo, or your client's, on our Pro plan.
 Learn more about Editor branding.

 Pages - opens the Pages Panel, which lists your site’s static pages and dynamic Collection pages.
-From here, you can browse for a page, click to view the live page, and manage the settings of any page.
+From here, you can browse for a page, click to view the live page and manage the settings of any page.

 Collections - opens the Collections Panel, which lists all your Collections.
-Clicking on a Collection opens a new tab in the toolbar, which in turn opens the Collection items’ panel listing of all the items in that Collection.
+Clicking on a Collection opens a new tab in the toolbar, which opens the Collection items’ panel listing of all the items in that Collection.
 Here, you can edit any item or create new ones.
 This is very similar to the CMS Panel in the Designer.
 Read more about the CMS Panel.